-At Sanders Glen Assisted Living, our monthly apartment rental fee starts at around $2575.
-This includes your daily meals, all utilities (except phone), housekeeping, apartment maintenance, amenities and activities.
+At Sanders Glen Assisted Living, our monthly apartment rental fee includes your daily meals, all utilities (except phone), housekeeping, apartment maintenance, amenities and activities.
 The final monthly fee is determined by the apartment chosen and the level of care needed.
 There are several funding options including state and federal programs that offer financial assistance for senior living expenses.

 Through the U.S. Department of Veterans Affairs, war veterans and their spouses may be eligible for the "Aid and Attendance" benefit that helps cover assisted living fees.
 This benefit may be up to $2,000 per month in assisted living care.
 This benefit would be paid directly to you once approved.
 To apply for this benefit, please contact the Indianapolis Regional Benefits Office or your local state office at (800) 827-1000.